R-data91/R-data91/README.md

 This is simple Spine Viewer and Database for takt op.
 [Page](https://takt-op-memories.github.io/taktop-spine-viewer/)
 ### takt op.
 Memories - [voice player](https://github.com/takt-op-memories/taktop-voice-player)
 This is simple Voice Player and Database for takt op.
 [Page](https://takt-op-memories.github.io/taktop-voice-player/)
-> To access the pages above, please obtain an authentication code from [Takt op. community](https://discord.gg/cnhpvB8VHF) or contact `.r91` on Discord.
+> To access the pages above, please obtain an authentication code from [takt op. community](https://discord.gg/cnhpvB8VHF) or contact `.r91` on Discord.

 ## Other
 * Awarded the "Idea Category Special Award" for Android application development using Java.